 Ideally crew gratuities should be offered in the form of cash or US$ check.
 Venmo or Paypal etc may also work well too.

 Tips for good tipping: The easiest way to handle the gratuity is to place the amount into an envelope addressed to the crew and either hand it to the captain or leave it on the saloon table on the last day of your charter.Top

 The US Dollar is the local currency on both the U.S. and British Virgin Islands.
-Major credit cards are accepted at most USVI stores and hotels, as well as the larger BVI restaurants and establishments.
+Major credit cards are accepted at some USVI stores and hotels, as well as a few larger BVI restaurants and establishments, however you should not count on using credit cards frequently.
 Personal checks are not accepted anywhere.